Legal Updated 13 min read

 Key Facts

-Tennessee has a one-year statute of limitations for personal injury claims, the shortest in the nation.
+Tennessee has a one-year statute of limitations for personal injury and wrongful death, among the shortest in the country.
 Filing must begin immediately after diagnosis.

-Tennessee’s elevated mesothelioma rate and its broad industrial exposure base produce a steady flow of litigation involving chemical plants, Oak Ridge nuclear facilities, manufacturing operations, and power generation.
-The state’s cases are shaped by two defining factors: the diversity of industries involved and the one-year statute of limitations that compresses every timeline.
+Tennessee’s elevated mesothelioma rate and its broad industrial exposure base produce steady litigation involving chemical plants, Oak Ridge nuclear facilities, manufacturing operations, and power generation.
+The state’s reported outcomes are shaped by two defining factors: the diversity of industries involved and the one-year statute of limitations that compresses every timeline.

 1 year